 “Mix the dry, room-temperature ingredients in one bowl,” advises Smith, “and the wet ingredients in another.
 Incorporate the two bowls of ingredients by making a well in the dry ingredients and pouring in the wet mixture.
 Stir gently until all of the ingredients are combined and moist.”

 This may sound counter-productive, but trust the professional.
-Smith recommends that you mix your toppings in with your ingredients – for a different sensation and pancake experience.
+Smith recommends that you mix your toppings with your ingredients before you cook — for a different sensation and pancake experience.

 “My favourite ingredients to add include spices, citrus zest, herbs, ginger, cinnamon, vanilla extract, chocolate chips, raisins, cheese — or even sweetcorn, if you’re feeling really adventurous…”